Pernilla Månsson Colt

-Pernilla Månsson Colt, (born Eva Elisabet Månsson, 23 December 1966) is a Swedish television presenter, producer, editor, and journalist.
+Eva Pernilla Elisabet Månsson Colt (née Månsson, 23 December 1966) is a Swedish television presenter, producer, editor, and journalist.

 Biography

 Månsson Colt was born in Örebro, Örebro County.
-At the age of 16, and after three years of studying cultural studies at Risbergska School in Örebro, she began working for the local radio station, P4 Örebro, eventually becoming a permanent job.
-At 24, she worked at Sveriges Television's (SVT) youth office in Växjö.
+At the age of 16, and after three years of studying cultural studies at Risbergska School in Örebro, she began working for the local radio station, P4 Örebro, eventually becoming a permanent hire.
+At 24, she worked at Sveriges Television (SVT)'s youth office in Växjö.

 Månsson Colt currently works as a producer for SVT's Antikrundan; the Swedish version of the BBC show: Antiques Roadshow.
 She presents the gardening show, Trädgårdsonsdag (Garden Wednesday) along with Tareq Taylor, and writes columns for the newspaper Drömhem & Trädgård (Dream Home & Garden).

-Månsson Colt is married to musician Stellan Colt, they have two sons, and live in Klagshamn, Skåne County.
+Månsson Colt is married to musician Stellan Colt, and currently lives in Klagshamn, Skåne County.
+The couple has two sons.